 - Local media partners such as local television, radio, newspaper, and online outlets

 - Technologists and designers

 - Local community residents

 This challenge is about experimentation.
 We want to fund experimental projects that encourage collaborative local news coverage and investigations, bridge the academic and professional communities, improve training for students and generate meaningful lessons for digital news.
 In 2020, we know that collaborations may look different than they did in the past.
 We also know that educators are some of the most innovative people we know.
 When compiling the necessary information for your application, think about ways to talk to us about your local circumstances and how you might adapt your projects to foster collaboration.
-Winners receive up to $35,000 in funding to support local news experiments and also compete for a pool of up to $100,000 in grand prizes for best project and evaluation.
+Winners receive up to $20,000 in funding to support local news experiments.

 Projects should inform and engage your local community.
-In 2018, the experiments will focus on four core areas:
+In 2020, The experiments will focus on four core areas:

 - Diversity: Experiments will focus on underreported or underrepresented communities.
 Experiments in diversity might involve unique coverage of these communities or the internal structure of the project teams.

 - Technology: Experiments will build innovative tools to advance digital storytelling or to engage audiences in a creative through technology.

 - Community Engagement and Civic Participation: Experiments will focus on stories or ideas that identify issues of public concern or involve the community in the storytelling and news gathering process.
 Experiments can focus on outside-the-box ways to engage audiences as part of the story.

 We also understand that not all great ideas will fit into these categories.
 If you have an idea that doesn’t quite fit, you’ll have the option to select “other” in the application.